 Bayesian program analysis incorporates probabilistic reasoning into program analysis, which allows handling uncertainties.
 This enables existing logic-based program analysis to quantify the confidence of its produced alarms, which can be ranked with the confidence.
-Moreover, it can enable program analysis to update the confidence by learning from information such as user feedback, informal information, and test runs.
+More importantly, it can enable program analysis to update the confidence by learning from information such as user feedback, informal information, and test runs.
 Around this paradigm, my group has developed multiple applications under it, and new algorithms and theories to support it, including:

 • Applications: We have built program analysis augmented with uncertain information [OOPSLA'25a], fuzzing techniques guided by Bayesian program analysis [POPL'26a], and probabilistic fault localization [TSE'25].